Conrad Baars

-Conrad W. Baars, M.D., (January 2, 1919 – October 18, 1981) was a Catholic psychiatrist.
-His most prominent work is with Dr. Anna Terruwe in the study of the human emotional life.
+Conrad W. "Koert" Baars (January 2, 1919 – October 18, 1981) was a Dutch-American Catholic psychiatrist.
+His most prominent work is with Anna Terruwe in the study of the human emotional life.
 Their general idea is that many emotional disturbances in a human stem from a lack of experiencing unconditional love during his or her life.
-He and Terruwe are known for their model of Emotional Deprivation Disorder and a different approach to Obsessive-Compulsive Disorder.
+He and Terruwe are known for their model of emotional deprivation disorder and a different approach to obsessive–compulsive disorder (OCD).

-Dr. Baars and Dr. Terruwe treated many priests and religious in their practices and presented important information to the bishops of the Catholic Church.
+Baars and Terruwe treated many priests and religious in their practices and presented important information to the bishops of the Catholic Church.

 The Role of the Church in the Causation, Treatment and Prevention of the Crisis in the Priesthood, was copyrighted and published by Franciscan Herald Press (Chicago, Illinois) in 1972 as part of their "Synthesis Series" as 'How to treat and prevent The Crisis in the Priesthood'.
-Dr. Baars wrote numerous other articles and monographs.
+Baars wrote numerous other articles and monographs.